StatPal/Patalghor/git/git.md

 ```

 ## Terminology:
- - *local*
+ - *local repository* -- repository in your local machine.
- - *remote repo* -- If you store your project into some online repository (like github/gitlab/bitbucket) privately or publicly - this is where you store it.
+ - *remote/upstream repo(sitory)* -- If you store your project into some online repository (like github/gitlab/bitbucket) privately or publicly - this is where you store it.
  - *branch* -- Your git repo(sitory) can have morre than one branch - maybe one for final product, maybe one for development type 1, one for development type 2 etc. You can copy/merge one branche('s) file to another.
 So you can experiment in *dev branch*, then merge it to the *master* branch.
  - *commit* (as verb) -- 'The action of storing a new snapshot of the project’s state in the Git history, by creating a new commit representing the current state of the index and advancing HEAD to point at the new commit.'
+ - *Tracked and untracked files* - files either in the index cache or not yet added to it
+ - *Cache* - a space intended to temporarily store uncommitted changes
+ - *Stash* - another cache, that acts as a stack, where changes can be stored without committing them